autokey/autokey/Advanced-Scripts.md

 ```python
 	engine.run_script("MyInternalScript")
 ```
-When you run the second AutoKey script, the function in the first script is run and you get its output in the form of a dialog.
+When you run the second AutoKey script, the function in the first AutoKey script is run and you get its output in the form of a dialog.